 Or: even better, give a gift card to use MyPostcard.com which allows you to send postcards direct from your phone.
 If your grandparents aren’t at Christmas this year, just open the MyPostcard app, snap a photo of the family on Christmas morning, and send a customizable postcard right away!

-For the adults only!
+For the adults only—anything alcohol-related is a fun stocking stuffer!
 Christmas morning can be stressful when you’re surrounded by family and screaming children—not to mention all the toys, discarded wrapping paper, and just general commotion.
-For the adults on your Christmas shopping list, it’s probably a nice idea to include mini bottles of alcohol.
+For the adults on your Christmas shopping list, it’s a nice idea to include mini bottles of alcohol—little nips.

 The holidays can be a lot of fun, especially when you’re able to give thoughtful and meaningful gifts to those that you love.
 Christmas stocking stuffers are a lot of fun to put together and, if you do them right, can really be a fun way to start Christmas morning.